Accelerynt-Security/Zscaler-add-Domains-to-URL-Category/README.md

 ![Zscaler_Key_Vault_1](Images/Zscaler_Key_Vault_1.png)

-Choose a name for the secret, such as "**Zscaler-add-Domains-to-URL-Category-API-Key**” and enter the Zscaler API key copied previously in the "**Value**" field.
+Choose a name for the secret, such as "**AS-Zscaler-Integration-API-Key**” and enter the Zscaler API key copied previously in the "**Value**" field.
 All other settings can be left as is.
 Click "**Create**".

 ![Zscaler_Key_Vault_2](Images/Zscaler_Key_Vault_2.png)